Tensor Network Finite-Size Scaling for Two-Dimensional 3-state Clock Model: Model and method

+The 3-state clock model possesses a $\mathbb{Z}_3$ symmetry.
 Due to the symmetry, the magnetization is exactly zero for any finite $L_y$.
 At critical temperature, however, it is possible to define a pseudo spontaneous magnetization $m$ \cite{Yang.1952}.
 First define an impurity tensor with following elements